AbbyFraenkel/knowledge-extraction/1-process/4-integration-pathways.md

 - `project_note_add`: Add notes to an Atlas project
 - `project_link_add`: Add external links to a project

+### Knowledge Graph Cypher Operations
+- `MATCH`: Find nodes and patterns in the knowledge graph
+- `CREATE`: Create new nodes or relationships
+- `MERGE`: Create entities if they don't exist, or match them if they do
+- `SET`: Update properties on nodes and relationships
+- `WITH`: Chain together different parts of a query
+- `RETURN`: Specify what to include in the results

 ## Example Integration Steps

 ```javascript